 - 4.14.1 The Renewal Plan is intrinsically linked to the Council Plan and Delivery Plan and provides the strategic link to the council's ambitions for the renewal of the town, and the organisation, following the impact of the Covid-19 pandemic. - 4.14.2 The Road to Renewal Plan was launched in July 2020, alongside the Council Plan, Delivery Plan and Organisational Development Strategy.
 Since this time, the impact of Covid-19 has evolved and more is now known about how it will affect our community in the short and longer term.
 We have always known that, in order to be responsive and reflective of the impact on Watford, the Road to Renewal Plan must remain agile and flexible and able to adapt to the changing needs of residents and businesses, particularly given that the recovery from Covid-19 is unlikely to follow the steps of a traditional recovery with the situation still far from certain.
-As such, a review and refresh of the Road to Renewal plan has taken place to ensure that it continues to best meet the needs of the community, our residents and our businesses.
+As such, a review and refresh of the Road to Renewal plan took place in the Autumn of 2021 to ensure that it continues to best meet the needs of the community, our residents and our businesses.
 As a result, further emphasis and focus will be provided in areas such as the health and wellbeing of residents, equipping our residents to access employment opportunities and addressing digital isolation.
-The council will also work with neighbouring authorities and the

-County Council to ensure that our renewal work is aligned to a Hertfordshire-wide position.
-This refreshed plan is subject to a separate report.
+The council will also work with neighbouring authorities and the County Council to ensure that our renewal work is aligned to a Hertfordshire-wide position, working collectively to deliver the best recovery for our community, residents and businesses.
+This refreshed plan was approved by Cabinet in October 2021 and this reporting cycle is the first since the new plan was adopted.